rubennc91/ruben-nieto/content/home/experience.md

   location = "Móstoles (Madrid) - Spain"
   date_start = "2021-11-01"
   date_end = ""
+  description = """
-  description = """In the 2021-22 academic year I taught:
+  In the 2022-23 academic year I taught:
-  * Laboratory of Digital Electronic Systems (1S).
+	* Theory lesson and Laboratory of Design Of Electronic Circuits And Systems (1S).
 Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
+	* Theory lesson and Laboratory of Electronic Systems Design (2S).
+Bachelors Degree in Industrial Technologies Engineering .
+[ES]
+  # In the 2021-22 academic year I taught:
+  #   * Laboratory of Digital Electronic Systems (1S).
+Bachelors Degree in Industrial Electronics and Automation Engineering.
+[ES]
-  * Laboratory of Electrical and Electronic Engineering (1S).
+  #  * Laboratory of Electrical and Electronic Engineering (1S).
 Bachelors Degree in Chemical Engineering.
-[ES] """
+[ES]
   #  * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
 [ES]
   #  * Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
 [ES]
   #  * Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
   #   * Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
   #  * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
+  """

 [[experience]]
   title = "Visiting Professor"